Kirthik1/Events/README.md

 # Events
-A Simple App to track events in our college and take notes
+A Simple App to track events of college and take notes on them

 <b> Problem Statement: </b>